-Arrest made in racist vandalism of suburban Detroit home
+Man charged in racist vandalism of suburban Detroit home

 The following day, someone fired a bullet through the Halls’ front window and police found six shell casings outside the house.

-Home surveillance video showed a masked and hooded man carrying what appears to be a handgun outside the home.
+Home surveillance video shows a masked and hooded man carrying what appears to be a handgun outside the home.

+The man arrested Tuesday told investigators he found the gun in his parents’ garage, Dwyer said.
+Police continued to search for that weapon.

+Dwyer would not discuss a motive and didn’t name the suspect, but said he does not personally know the Halls.
+The suspect remained jailed Wednesday and will be arraigned Thursday on eight felonies and one misdemeanor, Dwyer said.

+Other charges include using a firearm during a felony, discharging a weapon at a building and malicious destruction of property.
+A confidential informant helped lead investigators to the suspect, Dwyer said.

-Eddie Hall said his family has lived in Warren for about six years.
+Eddie Hall, 52, said his family has lived in Warren for about six years.
 The family has not removed the Black Lives Matter sign.

+“Right now, the Black lives are being targeting,” said Candace Hall, 55.
+“We put the sign up because we matter, too.”